its-tim-lee/uitimate/packages/docs/README.md

   - [] Sharp all my social stuff (Githib, Twitter, LinkedIn, ...)
   - [] Run example PR
   - [] Check all the possible links
+  - [] Run different kind of versioning and check changelog rendering in all the places (eg., Github)

+Nice to have
+  - [] Some places use flat component which is still an experimental component, so the refactoring might need to be performed there
+  - [] Use some better ideas from Shadcn (eg., tw-animate-css)
+  - [] Use a better font